 Effects of sexual activity (eg, pleasure, orgasm, dyspareunia)

 Past gynecologic history includes questions about previous gynecologic symptoms (eg, pain), signs (eg, vaginal bleeding, discharge), and known diagnoses, as well the results of any testing.

-Screening for domestic violence Domestic Violence Domestic violence includes physical, sexual, and psychologic abuse between people who live together including sex partners, parents and children, children and grandparents, and siblings.
-Domestic... read more should be routine.
+Screening for domestic violence Domestic Violence Domestic violence includes physical, sexual, and psychologic abuse between people who live together including sex partners, parents or guardians and children, children and grandparents, and... read more should be routine.
 Methods include self-administered questionnaires and a directed interview by a staff member or physician.
 In patients who do not admit to experiencing abuse, findings that suggest past abuse include the following:

 1. American College of Obstetricians and Gynecologists’ Committee on Gynecologic Practice: Opinion No. 823: Health care for transgender and gender diverse individuals.
 Obstet Gynecol 137 (3):e75–e88, 2021. doi: 10.1097/AOG.0000000000004294

 The examiner should explain the examination, which includes a breast examination Breast examination Breast symptoms (eg, masses, nipple discharge, pain) are common, accounting for > 15 million physician visits/year.
 Although > 90% of symptoms have benign causes, breast cancer is always a concern... read more and an abdominal examination, to the patient.
 Pelvic examinations should be done when indicated based on a women's medical history or symptoms.
 The patient and her gynecologic care practitioner should discuss and decide together whether a pelvic examination is needed.

 For the pelvic examination, the patient lies supine on an examination table with her legs in stirrups and is usually draped.
 A chaperone is usually required, particularly when the examiner is male, and may also provide assistance.